 Tip pruning or light pruning when young is also recommended for proteaceous plants.
 It helps to prolong the life of most in this group, and it increases plant vigor and better shape.
 However, don’t cut back more than one-third of the growth, and never cut back to older branches that have dropped their leaves.
 Most Proteaceae will not sprout from such hard pruning.

-Proteaceous plants should not be used in highly watered areas such as near lawns or annual color beds.
+Proteaceous plants should not be used in highly watered areas such as near lawns, vegetable beds, or annual color beds.

 Third, deep but infrequent watering during the dry season is best.
 Of course this only applies to established plants.
 Plants in the ground less than two years and container plants of any age will require closer attention and judicious watering.

 Growing plants in this family can be highly rewarding.
-They are among the showiest and most ornate of all plants when in bloom.
+They are among the showiest and most ornate of all plants when in bloom, and they love our climate.
 They make excellent cut flowers and have few natural pests or diseases.
 Try them out and enjoy!